 *These values are per 1 serving, but this recipe is for 12 servings

-While taking in a stray cat shows compassion, there may be some challenges to consider.
-In this scary time of transition for them, patience is key.
-With time and preparation, he or she can become a wonderful companion and addition to your family.
+While adopting a stray cat shows compassion, there may be some challenges to consider.
 Find some useful tips to make a stray cat feel like home, and read about my own personal experience adopting a stray cat, Pinky, here.

-Tips for Making a Stray Cat Feel Like Home
+Tips for Adopting a Stray Cat and Making It Feel Like Home

-Before you bring a stray cat home, you should consider whether your home is going to be a safe and suitable environment for the cat.
+Before adopting a stray cat, you should consider whether your home is going to be a safe and suitable environment for the cat.
 If you have other pets, think about their behavior and personalities.
 Will they welcome a new member of the family?
 Additionally, you should make sure the stray cat doesn’t have a human family already.

 If you decide to bring a stray cat into your home, you should schedule an appointment with your veterinarian as soon as possible.
 While it may be difficult to lure him or her into a carrier, a visit to the vet is very important.
 Stray cats may have ear mites and fleas.
 They also may not be spayed, neutered, or vaccinated.
 In taking your stray cat to the vet, you can ensure the safety of your new pet.